jobeans24/Enigma-Trial/Develop/README.md

 * [Questions](#questions)

 ## Installation
-sidfgvp;fv
+all commands will be done within terminal on the command line and the npm  i will need to be installed as well

 ## Usage
-asufvpiquvc
+used to all coders to generate a properly formatted readme without having to work through the layout on the readme file

 ## License
-This project is licensed under the GPL 3.0 license.
+This project is licensed under the BSD 3 license.

 ## Contributing
-siuehv[fuv
+I am unsure

 ## Tests
-sdifbviubfrv
+the test instructions are to be determined

 ## Questions
 If you have any questions, you can contact me through my GitHub profile or email address below.
-* GitHub: [idsbviuf](
+* GitHub: jobeans
-* Email: bviuf
+* Email: josiezobel@gmail.com